 Use items in your kitchen e.g. spoons and bowls to fill, scoop, empty and stir.

-Why not try incorporating this into your child’s bath time with plastic cups and bowls for pouring and emptying.
+Why not try incorporating sensory play into your child’s bath time with plastic cups and bowls for pouring and emptying.

 Manage the mess by using an old shower curtain, plastic table cloth or even a small paddling pool.